 With a TFSA, you could save up to $5,000 per year without having to pay withholding fees or capital gains taxes.

 A tax-free savings account (TFSA) gives Canadians the rare opportunity to make capital gains and earn dividends without having to pay taxes on their returns.
-In 2009, the Canada Revenue Agency (CRA) created a new program that allows Canadian residents to shelter up to $5,000 a year in investments in a tax-free savings account (TFSA).
+In 2009, the Canada Revenue Agency (CRA) created a new program that allowed Canadian residents to shelter $5,000 a year in investments in a tax-free savings account (TFSA).

 Although the TFSA contribution limit has changed over the years (in 2019 it was $6,000), the contribution room accumulates every year just like a Registered Retirement Savings Plan (RRSP).
 This means any unused room is carried over to subsequent years, allowing you to invest considerable sums of money without having to worry about paying taxes on contributions or earnings.

 What is a TFSA?

 As the name implies, a TFSA is a savings account that allows individuals to invest in securities and to withdraw cash without having to pay taxes on their contributions or earnings.
 Canadian residents who are 18 years of age or older can open a TFSA by visiting a financial institution, such as a bank, credit union, trust company or insurance company.

 There are three types of TFSAs available to individuals: a deposit, an annuity contract and an arrangement in trust.
 The type of TFSA you end up with depends on your issuer.
 Your financial institution will have more information.